MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/set-up-hgs-for-always-encrypted-in-sql-server.md

 There are two, mutually exclusive ways for the application to attest:

 - Host key attestation authorizes a host by proving it possesses a known and trusted private key.
-Host key attestation and either a physical or a virtual host machine is recommended for pre-production environments.
+Host key attestation and either a physical or a virtual host machine running SQL Server is recommended for pre-production environments.
 - TPM attestation validates hardware measurements to make sure a host runs only the correct binaries and security policies.
 TPM attestation and a physical host machine (not a virtual machine) running SQL Server is recommended for production environments.

 For more information about the Host Guardian Service and what it can measure, see [Guarded fabric and shielded VMs overview](https://docs.microsoft.com/windows-server/virtualization/guarded-fabric-shielded-vm/guarded-fabric-and-shielded-vms).